 Learning Communities Committee

-Composed of faculty and student services staff, this committee encourages and fosters integrative curriculum development and faculty participation in planning and maintenance of academic standards, primarily through review and support of Learning Community courses, linked courses, and integrative assignments and experiences.
+The LCC is a standing committee that serves at the request of the Vice President for Instruction.
+Composed of faculty and staff, this committee encourages and fosters integrative curriculum development and faculty participation in planning and maintenance of academic standards, primarily through review and support of Learning Community courses, linked courses, and integrative assignments and experiences.

 - Develop and implement a plan that sustains and documents learning communities.